Charlotte des Essarts: Biography

 She was the daughter of François de Essarts, seigneur de Sautour, an equerry of the king, and his second wife Charlotte de Harlay de Chanvillon.

 Before coming to the French court, Charlotte des Essarts had been a member of the household of the French ambassador in London, Christophe de Harlay, Count of Beaumont and his wife Anne Rabot.
-She was a relation of Beaumont.
+She was a relation of Beaumont and also his mistress.